simula/Kvasir-VQA-x1/README.md

 [Dataset on Hugging Face](https://huggingface.co/datasets/SimulaMet/Kvasir-VQA-x1)
 [Original Image Download (Simula Datasets)](https://datasets.simula.no/kvasir-vqa/) or see below.

-> 🔗 [MediaEval Medico 2025 Challenge](https://github.com/simula/MediaEval-Medico-2025) use this dataset.
+> 🔗 [MediaEval Medico 2025 Challenge](https://github.com/simula/MediaEval-Medico-2025) uses this dataset.
 We encourage you to check out and participate!

 ## 🧠 About